 4. Extend your hips and legs at the top and stand straight while holding the bar.

 The deadlift is all about form and technique.
 If your form is wrong, then there are higher chances of injuries.
 Many people do deadlifts with a rounded back and lift heavier weights.
 You should never do that.
-If your back is rounding, then reduce the weights and do it again.
+If your back is rounding, reduce the weights and do it again.

 3. T Bar Row